Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Energy transition

-Shifting to a low-carbon economy requires significant investments in infrastructure, technological development, and workforce training.
-Moreover, transforming entire economic sectors can face resistance to change.
+Moving to a low-carbon economy requires major investment in infrastructure, technology and skills, and can meet resistance to change.

 Costs and financing